AEDC 2018 released – what is the data, and how can it support your service?

 ACECQA has given guidance about using the AEDC data to support children to transition to school in this post, and a number of states and territories have contextualised information to their context, such as this example from the Queensland Department of Education.

 To support ECEC services to use AEDC data to build a picture of the needs of the community, and provide services in response to community need, the AEDC team has developed a series of guides which support all service types working with children and young people to co-ordinate a response.
-A range of tools to use the AEDC data can be accessed here, with the early childhood guide available here.

 by Freya Lucas